Logo

 James Oglethorpe was subject to a court-martial, in which it was alleged he misused funds.

-James Oglethorpe fought in the British Army during the Jacobite rising of 1745.
+James Oglethorpe served in the British Army during the Jacobite rising of 1745.

-However, the Duke of Cumberland, who had been in command at Clifton Moor, 'blacklisted' James Oglethorpe from holding command.
+However, the Duke of Cumberland, who had been in command at Clifton Moor, blacklisted James Oglethorpe from holding a command ever again.

 James Oglethorpe then worked on various reform efforts, with little success, until Oglethorpe and Philip Russell lost their parliamentary seats to James More Molyneux and Philip Carteret Webb in 1754.